 There are licensed medical marijuana treatment centers across the State of Florida.
 With more than a hundred operating centers, there are a lot of choices available.
 Most offer free deliveries, so it is convenient and easy to buy.

 The doctor will decide and prescribe the amount of marijuana a patient can utilize.
-There is a limit on the amount of marijuana a patient can buy in a month, as well as the type of marijuana it can access.
+There is a limit on the amount of marijuana a patient can buy in a month and the type of marijuana it can access.

 Only in Florida

-Even if the patient has a medical marijuana card, marijuana is to be used only in Florida and can’t be taken anywhere outside the State.
+Even if the patient has a medical marijuana card, marijuana can be used only in Florida and can’t be taken anywhere outside the State.
 Federal charges are issued once caught carrying marijuana across the States’ borderlines.
 Also, using marijuana in public places is not allowed.

-The card is not a license for cultivating
+The card is not a license for the cultivation of Marijuana.

 Not because the patient has a medical marijuana card, it is now allowed to cultivate marijuana.
-No, only the Licensed dispensing centers are allowed to cultivate, process, and dispense marijuana.
-Anyone caught cultivating weeds are subject to investigation.
+No, only the Licensed dispensing centers are permitted to develop, process, and dispense marijuana.
+Anyone caught growing weeds is subject to investigation.
 Although medical patients are allowed to get medical marijuana, marijuana for general consumption is still illegal.

-The basic steps on how to get a marijuana card in Florida are fairly accessible, and there are a lot of channels that could help a medical patient get one.
+The basic steps on getting a marijuana card in Florida are reasonably accessible, and many channels could help a medical patient get one.
 There will be local agencies as well as websites that will help.
-The important thing medical patients need to do is to get concrete and well-explained information from the medical marijuana law to make sure every aspect is understood perfectly.
+The vital thing medical patients need to do is to get concrete and well-explained information from the medical marijuana law to make sure every aspect is understood perfectly.
 Medical marijuana is there to help the patients and not burden them instead.
 Indeed, medical marijuana has its benefits and drawbacks.